enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 - **FlatBuffers** offers very high performance and supports random access without full deserialization.
 It is commonly used in latency-sensitive applications like gaming.
 However, compared to Protobuf, it typically requires more manual steps to build and manage data structures, which can make development more complex in smaller-scale applications.[@flatbuffers].

 - **Apache Avro** is schema-based and commonly used in big data platforms.
-Although powerful, it is less suited for embedded systems due to its design focus on big data infrastructure [@avro].
+Although powerful, it is less suited for embedded systems due to its focus on big data infrastructure [@avro].

 - **MessagePack** is a lightweight binary format that aims to be more efficient than JSON while retaining its simplicity and compatibility [@messagepack].
 However, it does not rely on an explicit schema definition, which can make data validation, versioning, and long-term maintainability more challenging in structured systems.

-Based on this evaluation, Protocol Buffers was selected as the binary serialization format for this project.
-Its strong cross-platform tooling, clear schema definition, and wide adoption make it particularly well suited for scenarios that require structured data exchange across heterogeneous components.
-The format's ability to generate language-specific code and support schema evolution aligns closely with the architectural goals of the system. [@protobuf]
+Based on this evaluation, **Protocol Buffers** and its specialized implementation **Nanopb** were jointly selected as the binary serialization formats for this project.
+Protocol Buffers provides the robust, cross-platform schema definition and code generation crucial for application services and general data exchange.
+Nanopb, on the other hand, is the highly optimized C implementation of Protobuf specifically designed for the resource-constrained embedded systems of the sensor nodes.
+This dual approach leverages the strengths of the Protobuf ecosystem for both heterogeneous components: its clear schema definition and wide adoption for structured data exchange across various services, and Nanopb's efficiency and minimal footprint for the microcontrollers.
+The format's ability to generate language-specific code and support schema evolution aligns closely with the architectural goals of the system. [@protobuf; @nanopb]

 ## Protocol Buffers